knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 As more of our daily life moves online, the skills learned in web development become increasingly valuable, opening doors to creating exciting and impactful digital experiences for everyone.

 ## Journey into Programming: Start with What You Love

+The most important part of getting really good at programming, or anything in life, is to actually enjoy what you're doing.
+While it's true that sometimes a bit of external pressure can help you learn, the best way is always through finding joy in what you do.
+Love for coding can take you further than any amount of fear or force.

+The key is to just start coding.
+Pick out something that you think is cool, something you're excited to create or work on, and dive into it.
+If your dream project seems too complicated right now, that's okay!
+Begin with something more basic and work your way up.
+Every project, big or small, is a step forward in your programming journey.

+Remember, in this book, we've been working with pseudocode, which isn't a real programming language.
+But the core ideas and logic you've learned here are the same ones you'll use in any programming language.
+Think of what you've learned as the foundation upon which you can build as you explore real programming languages and start bringing your own ideas to life.

+So, what's next for you?
+Maybe you'll start with a simple website, a small game, or even a basic app.
+The options are endless.
+The most important thing is to keep practicing, keep learning, and most importantly, keep enjoying the process of creating and solving problems with code.
+Your journey into programming has just begun, and the path ahead is yours to shape.